5 Days in Mexico City

 - Murales de Diego Rivera en la Secretaria de Educacion Publica (Free!)

 - More markets!

 Ready to explore Mexico City?

-Pin this guide to help plan your trip!
+Pin this Mexico city itinerary and guide to help plan your trip!